zhiayang/nx/README.md

 # [nx] #

-The sixth rewrite of what never was, OrionOS.
+The sixth rewrite of what never was, OrionOS. x86_64 kernel.

 ## Current Features ##
-- EFI loader (efxloader)
+- EFI loader (efxloader) and BIOS loader (bfxloader, running on top of [BOOTBOOT](https://gitlab.com/bztsrc/bootboot))
 - Higher-half 64-bit kernel
-- PMM, VMM, heap allocator
 - tarfs initrd, basic VFS
+- Some level of userspace, with rudimentary (non-signalling) IPC

 ## Trying out [nx] ##